schneiderkamplab/synthesizers/README.md

   - overwrite: just overwrite the value
   - raise: raise an error if a value would be overwritten
 * parallelize the pipeline calls and multiple arguments for MultiStateDict
+* add source and meta to StateDict with initial data source and parameters to reproduce
+* make subprocesspool.map an iterator using yield
+* test multiple datasets for Load
 * separate pypi package for subprocessing
-* add source and meta to StateDict with initial data source and parameters to reproduce

 ## Ideas for future development
 * implement TabularSynthesisDPPipeline